KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/FORMAT.md

 - `m_GraphicPtr`: Head of 0x14 graphics linked list
 - `m_FirstPadPtr`: Head of 0x32 placed pad linked list
 - `m_TextPtr`: Head of 0x30 text linked list

-Bottom-layer footprints (`m_Layer == 1`) must be flipped.
-In KiCad, call `Flip()` AFTER adding all children (graphics, text, pads) so that child layers and positions are mirrored correctly.
+- `m_AssemblyPtr`: Head of assembly drawing linked list
+- `m_AreasPtr`: Head of areas (courtyards, keepouts, etc.) list

+Pads and non-pad children use different coordinate spaces:

+- Pads (via 0x32 → 0x0D) are in local footprint space (not yet
+  rotated or flipped).
+Place them with footprint-relative position and orientation first.
+- Graphics, text, assembly drawings, and areas are already in board-absolute form on their final layers.

+Importer order for a placed instance:

+1. Set footprint position.
+2. Add pads in local space (`SetFPRelativePosition` / `SetFPRelativeOrientation`).
+3. If `m_Layer == 1` (bottom), `Flip()` the footprint, then
+   `Rotate()` by `m_Rotation`.
+Top-side footprints only rotate.
+4. Add graphics, text, assembly, and areas as-is (already board-absolute).

+Areas imported as footprint zones must still be stored in KiCad as footprint-local outlines.
+Convert board-absolute Allegro geometry with the inverted footprint `TRANSFORM_TRS` when building zone polygons (and related fills).
+Board-level zones use the identity transform.

 ## Pad Placement (0x0D)

 The 0x0D block holds per-pad geometry:

-- `m_CoordsX`, `m_CoordsY`: Pad position in board coordinates
+- `m_CoordsX`, `m_CoordsY`: Pad position in footprint-local
+  coordinates (unrotated, unflipped)
 - `m_PadStack`: Key to 0x1C padstack
-- `m_Rotation`: Pad rotation in millidegrees, board-absolute
+- `m_Rotation`: Pad rotation in millidegrees, footprint-local

-The rotation stored in 0x0D includes the parent footprint's rotation.
-For KiCad, which expects footprint-local pad rotation, subtract the footprint's rotation:

-    local_rotation = pad_rotation - footprint_rotation
+Use `SetFPRelativePosition` / `SetFPRelativeOrientation` so KiCad applies the parent footprint's Flip/Rotate to bring pads into board space.

 ## Drill Slot Orientation